 Dorsey may have had a reputation for being volatile, but he had nothing on Willie Moretti.
 One night after a show in the summer of 1942, Moretti stormed into Dorsey’s dressing room and shoved a pistol into Dorsey’s mouth, demanding that he sell Sinatra’s contract to him with the words “Sign it or else!”
 One dollar later – $59,999 shy of Moretti’s original offer – Sinatra was free of his obligations to Dorsey and formally left the band on September 3, 1942, replaced by Dick Haymes.
 Officially, MCA did pay $60,000 to Dorsey for the release of Sinatra’s contract.
 After Dorsey paid the taxes on the sixty grand, it went straight from his bank account to Moretti.

 While parts of the story have been questioned, there’s no doubting that it jives with the personalities of each man involved.
 But as Michael sums up:

 Everyone is pleased to see Michael as he enters the wedding wearing the sharp service uniform of a U.S. Marine.

-- Forest green wool serge U.S. Marine Corps service uniform, consisting of:
+- Forest green wool serge U.S. Marine Corps service uniform: